JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

 ### What was done to complete task:
 - Created functionality to take user input with a form
 - Used state to control the comments being posted
-- Created User interface design using ***Figma**
+- Created User interface design using **Figma**
-- implemented design using DOM and CSS
+- Implemented design using DOM and CSS